Code of Conduct and Policies

 You can make a positive contribution to our community by:

-- Asking questions to speakers during question periods, through the chat or by raising your hand
+- Asking questions to speakers during question periods, through the chat, by raising your hand or coming to the microphone;

 All research and results presented are confidential.
 Unless express permission is granted by the presenter, no part of presentations or results shown may be copied, utilized or reproduced in any way.